alsash110/comm-2216-obs/docs/introduction/introduction.md

 ## Is This Guide for You
 This guide is for beginner Linux users who has some basic computer knowledge.

 There are many comprehensive Linux documents out there, but those can be overwhelming.
 This guide is meant to provide a simpler way by teaching you only the basic Linux concepts and commands.
-By the end of this guide, you will have learned how to:
+By the end of this guide, you will have learned how to use the command line to:

-* install and run Linux on a virtual machine, (TODO or delete)
+* navigate through your Linux system,
 * create and modify user accounts,
+* manipulate files and folders,
-* show and close processes,
+* show and close processes, and
-* use the command line, and
 * understand and use standard output.

 ---

 ## Prerequisites

-To follow along with this document, you should have access to a computer.
+To follow along with this document, you will need the following:

-If you have Linux installed _locally_ or in a _virtual machine_, great.
+**Note**: If you have Linux installed _locally_ or in a _virtual machine_, great.
 Alternatively, browser based terminals such as [Bellard's Linux emulator](https://bellard.org/jslinux/ "Browser Linux emulator") or [Copy.sh's Linux emulator](https://copy.sh/v86/ "Browser Linux emulator") is another way to access Linux without installing anything.

+- access to a computer with a keyboard and mouse,
+- any version of Linux installed,
+- an internet connection, and
+- a general understanding of basic computer tasks.

 ---